thibaultprouteau/sinr_workflow/README.rst

 =====
 |languages| |downloads| |license| |version| |cpython| |wheel| |python| |docs| |activity| |contributors| |quality| |build|

-*SINr* is an open-source tool to efficiently compute graph and word embeddings.
+*SINr* yo is an open-source tool to efficiently compute graph and word embeddings.
 Its aim is to provide sparse interpretable vectors from a graph structure.
 The dimensions of the vector produced are related to the community structure detected in the graph.
 By leveraging the